[Guest Post] How Damaging Sexual Scripts Allow Abuse of “Lucky Boys” to Thrive by Poly Lone Ranger

 It has taken years of self-work, and of building a secure base in a safe and stable relationship, to truly internalise these two important messages that I now take forward into all my relationships:

-1. My feelings and needs in any given relationship, and my partner’s needs and feelings, are equally important and deserve to be equally heard and honoured
+1. My feelings and needs in any given relationship, and my partner’s needs and feelings, are equally important.
+They deserve to be equally heard and honoured.

 2. If a partner loves me, they will make a good faith effort to meet my needs in a relationship as long as doing so doesn’t harm them or anyone else.
 If they don’t love or care about me, no amount of rules and restrictions can compel them to do so.

 Ultimately, you cannot compel your partner to treat you well with giant lists of “thou shalt not”s.
 A partner who wants to love you and honour your relationship will do so.
-A partner who doesn’t will find a way to loophole their way around any rules you set down or agreements you make, anyway… if they don’t just flagrantly break them.
+A partner who doesn’t will find a way to loophole their way around any rules or agreements.
+If they don’t just flagrantly break them.

 Next time you think about making a restrictive rule, ask yourself what purpose it is intended to serve.
 If it’s intended to address an unmet need or eliminate an insecurity, ask yourself if there aren’t better ways to get those things.